leafo/web_sanitize/README.md

 #### `extract_text(unsafe_html)`

-Extracts just the textual content of unsafe HTML.
+Extracts just the textual content of unsafe HTML, returning valid HTML.
 No HTML tags will be present in the output.
 There may be HTML escape sequences present if the text contains any characters that might be interpreted as part of an HTML tag (eg. a `<`).

 ```lua
 local text = web_sanitize.extract_text("<div>hello <b>world</b></div>")